IntersectMBO/plutus/docs/plutus-core/Merklisation/Merklising-programs.md

       * All types were replaced by Merkle hashes
       * Types were only replaced by Merkle hashes if their serialised versions took up more than 32 bytes
       * Types were left unchanged, with no type-level Merkle hashes
+      * Another strategy would have been to intern types in a separate table (probably included in PLC `Program` objects), but this would have required major changes to the Plutus codebase, so I didn't attempt to do it.
   * Finally, the Merklised version of the validator was minimised and serialised, and the size measured (the type-Merklisation strategy doesn't affect this number, since all types are discarded during minimisation).